bondms/cpp_demos/README.md

 ### AsioCoroutineGenerator

-A synchronous coroutine generator using ASIO.
+A synchronous coroutine generator using ASIO given the current limited availablity of std::generator.

 ### AsyncAsioServer